Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Limitations

 \section{Limitations}

-Although this paper provided a novel high-level vision for agent UQ with a crystallized formulation, we built this vision on a relatively simple setup with some assumptions: reliable observation $O_i$ from the environment and user, and deterministic environment update $E_{i}\rightarrow E_{i+1}$.
-However, agentic systems in the wild may encounter unreliable (even adversarial; \citet{kang2025trap}) observations and a stochastically evolving environment, where our current proposal does not ensure its effectiveness.
+Agentic systems in the wild may encounter unreliable (even adversarial; \citet{kang2025trap}) observations and a stochastically evolving environment.
+However, we do not dive deeper on that settings, and our formulation might not provide a proper abstraction.
 In that scenario, we may need to explicitly model uncertainty in the agent's evidence stream as well, e.g., trust/ignorance about tool outputs, retrieval, and user-provided facts, by leveraging formalisms, such as subjective logic \citep{jsang2018subjective,cheng2020there}, imprecise probability theory \citep{walley1991statistical}, and formal belief representation~\citep{formalbelief22}, to safely manage memory and act under unreliable observations in stochastic world.